 If you’ve spent any time on the internet, you’ve probably seen or heard the acronym, SEO.
 But what do those 3 letters mean?
 SEO, or Search Engine Optimization, is simply the process of optimizing web content to be found in a search engine.

-Having content that is optimized for search is so important on the internet because using a search engine, such as Google, is one of the most common ways people find what they are looking for.
+Having content that is optimized for search is so important on the internet.
+Using a search engine, such as Google, is one of the most common ways people find what they are looking for.

 For Etsy sellers, this is also important because most shoppers find what they are looking for by entering a query into Etsy’s own search engine.
 Having listings optimized in a way that helps pair a shopper’s search query with your listings is how your products get in front of those shoppers.